Keisby

-Keisby is a small hamlet in the district of South Kesteven, in Lincolnshire, England.
+Keisby is a hamlet in the civil parish of Lenton, Keisby and Osgodby, in the South Kesteven district, in Lincolnshire, England.
 It is situated 6 mi north-west from Bourne and 9 mi south-east from Grantham.
-It is in the civil parish of Lenton, Keisby and Osgodby.
+In 1921 the parish had a population of 72.

 History

 Keisby comes from an Old Norse term meaning "Kisi's farmstead or village".
 The village is mentioned in the Domesday account, and has had different spellings over the years, from Chisebi to Kisebi and Kysebi.

 The English surname Kisby (and variants) is believed to originate from Keisby.

+Keisby was formerly a township in the parish of Lavington, in 1866 Keisby became a separate civil parish, on 1 April 1935 the parish was abolished to form "Lenton Keisby and Osgodby".

 Modern times

 Keisby is part of the Lenton, Keisby and Osgodby ecclesiastical parish, and The North Beltisloe Group of parishes in the Deanery of Beltisloe.
 As of 2014 the incumbent is the Revd Mike Doyle.
 There is no separate church, services taking place in the parish church at Lenton.